Appeal for Zoning Decision

 The entire width between property lines of every public and private way open to the use of the public for the purposes of travel, including those ways under the jurisdiction of the Board of Selectmen, the Park and Recreation Commission, the Conservation Commission, School Committee, the Needham Housing Authority and the Massachusetts Bay Transportation Authority (MBTA).

-Any painted line, legend, marking or marker of any description painted or placed upon any way which purports to direct or regulate traffic and which has been authorized by the Board of Selectmen and which has the written approval of the Department of Public Works, Commonwealth of Massachusetts.
+Any painted line, legend, marking or marker of any description painted or placed upon any way which purports to direct or regulate traffic and which has been authorized by the Board of Selectmen and which has the written approval of the Commonwealth of Massachusetts Department of Transportation.